jessicalatorre/Giphy-API/README.md

 A few of my favorite filmmakers are listed at the top of the page, but users can also search for their favorite film maker by typing a name into the small text box and clicking the "add-filmmaker" button.
 This submission adds a new button with the artist's name.

 Once this button is clicked, at least ten static gifs are rendered, along with the ratings for each.
 Users can start and stop animation by clicking on each gif.
-This handy feature was added, so nobody would be overwhelmed :dizzy_face: if they clicked on all ten gifs. :satisfied:
+This handy feature was added, so nobody would be overwhelmed if they clicked on all ten gifs.

 # About the API
 Check out their Giphy's GitHub repo to learn more: